 - Collect condensation on the inside—water on the fabric’s surface can lower the temperature of the fabric through evaporative heat loss.
 This can cause warm, humid air inside the garment to condense on the inside surface so it feels wet—like it’s leaking.

-If you have an outerwear garment that uses both Gore-Tex® fabric and down insulation, do not dry clean it.
-Dry cleaning will strip the oil from the down feathers, causing them to lose loft and warmth.
+If you have an outerwear garment that uses both GORE-TEX fabric and down insulation, fabric care instructions almost always state “Do not dry clean.”
+Dry cleaning strips the oil from the down plumules, causing them to lose loft and warmth.

-- Machine wash in cold water with a mild powder detergent.
+- Machine wash in cold water with a mild powder detergent or down cleaning product.
 Gore recommends using a front-loading washer.

 Salt is a desiccant, meaning it attracts moisture.
-To keep salt from accumulating on your outerwear and attracting water, simply rinse it occasionally in fresh water.
-If you have limited fresh water supplies, even a rinse in sea water will reduce heavy salt accumulations (sea water is approximately 3% salt).
+To keep salt from accumulating on outerwear and attracting water, simply rinse it occasionally in fresh water.
+If you have limited fresh water supplies, even a rinse in seawater will reduce heavy salt accumulations (seawater is approximately 3% salt).

 For More Help